(first posted 1/4/2013; revised 7/19/2016)

 A close friend of ours bought a used 504 just like this one in 1978 or so, based on my 404 enthusiasm.
 It was a gas model, with the stick, and a very enjoyable drive.
 The de-smogged US versions certainly lost their edge, and it felt almost slower than my 404, but it exuded that Peugeot confidence of being able to clear tall buildings in a single leap, thanks to its superb suspension, which was even more sophisticated than my 404’s.
 She had a mostly good experience with it, but then she drove in the cool climate of the Bay Area.
 And eventually it went the way of so many Peugeots: traded in on a Volvo, a 760 turbo, in her case.

 Peugeot 504 experiences tend to be very polarized; so be it.
 But anyone who’s ever had one or driven one will attest to its unique ride and other qualities that were mostly un-equaled by any other car in the US in its price range.
 But that’s all quickly overshadowed by the next breakdown or big repair bill.
 The world was changing, especially in the US, and Peugeot simply didn’t make a genuine effort to keep up.
-And the outcome to that is very predictable.
+And the outcome to that was very predictable.